-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, National City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+National City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, National City is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in National City who work in office and administrative support (13.74%), sales jobs (11.13%), and maintenance occupations (9.62%).
+There are especially a lot of people living in National City who work in office and administrative support (14.12%), maintenance occupations (10.04%), and sales jobs (9.75%).

-A relatively large number of people in National City telecommute to their jobs.
-Overall, about 8.77% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.61% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about National City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+National City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in National City in 2010 was $17,465, which is low income relative to California and the nation.
-This equates to an annual income of $69,860 for a family of four.
+The per capita income in National City in 2010 was $19,037, which is lower middle income relative to California, and low income relative to the rest of the US.
+This equates to an annual income of $76,148 for a family of four.
 However, National City contains both very wealthy and poor people as well.

 National City is an extremely ethnically-diverse city.
 The people who call National City home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in National City, accounting for 63.36% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in National City, accounting for 64.37% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of National City residents report their race to be Asian, followed by White.
-Important ancestries of people in National City include Irish, Italian, French , and English.
+Important ancestries of people in National City include German, Irish, Italian, English, and French.

 The most common language spoken in National City is Spanish.
 Other important languages spoken here include English and Tagalog.